MohammadrezaPourreza/Spider2/README.md

 ## 📰 News

 - 2024-08-28: We released a smaller version of Spider 2.0 (~ 25% of the full dataset) containing 190 examples to give users early access.
 The full dataset and the paper will be available in two weeks.
-Stay tuned! 🤗
+Stay tuned!
+As this is a preliminary release, there may be errors.
+Your feedback would be invaluable in refining the dataset.

 ## 👋 Overview